Program overview

 • Elementary School Teacher: Educators who teach foundational subjects to young learners in primary and junior grades.

-• Educational Consultant: Professionals who provide guidance and support to schools and educational institutions on curriculum development and teaching strategies.
+• Educational Consultant: Professionals who provide expert advice to schools and educational organizations on curriculum development and teaching strategies.

-• Child Development Specialist: Experts who focus on the psychological and educational development of children, often working in schools or community organizations.
+• Child Development Specialist: Experts who focus on the psychological and emotional development of children, often working in educational or clinical settings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.